Image

 Phase N/A

-• Study length: 6 weeks with videoconference sessions.
+• Duration: 6 weeks of videoconference sessions.

 • Participants: People with memory issues and their caregivers.